Data subject access requests and your company

 Types of data subject access requests

-“I’m changing [insurance providers/suppliers/etc.], please forward all my personal data to _____.”
+- “I’m changing [insurance providers/suppliers/etc.], please send all my personal data.”

 The requests above may appear casual, but they are all official and valid DSARs, and your company is required to respond to them formally within a set period of time (usually 30 days).